elastx/elx-docs/content/en/docs/dbaas/guides/backup-and-restore-cli.md

 ## Overview
 This guide will help you getting started with creating and restoring your own backups using various database CLI tools.
-For the build-in backup functionality, please see [here](../backup-and-restore-ui/).
+For the built-in backup functionality, please see [here](../backup-and-restore-ui/).

 ## PostgreSQL
 ### Backup